Litter and Dog Bins

 Dog Bins and Dog Fouling

 The Dog (Fouling of Land) Act 1996 came into force on 1st May 1997.
 This Act means you are legally obliged to clear up after your dog if it fouls any land which is open to the air, and to which the public have access.
-Remember that contact with dog excrement can lead to blindness, from an infection called Toxocara canis.
+Remember that contact with dog excrement can cause an infection called Toxocara canis that can lead to dizziness, nausea, asthma and even blindness or seizures.

 What you can do

-By using our online form or by emailing, telephoning or writing to us you can report damaged bins, apply for new bins or report dog fouling.
+By using our online forms below or by emailing, telephoning or writing to us you can report damaged bins, apply for new bins or report dog fouling.